Joseph-m-luna/EvaluationUpload/README.md

 Briefly describe either branch and bound or dynamic programming:
+>Dynamic programming refers to an algorithmic approach to problem solving in which the problem is broken up into smaller sub-problems to solve

 What is the main challenge with implementing A*:
  - Picking the correct heuristic
  - Initialization parameters
  - Solution will not converge
- - Too long of an execution compared to other common pathfinders
+> - Too long of an execution compared to other common pathfinders